davidtchiu/davidtchiu.github.io/teaching/cs261/hwk5.ehm/index.md

     - Print out how many guesses the user has remaining, along with any letters the player has guessed and the current blanked-out version of the word.
 If the user chose earlier to see the number of words remaining, print that out too.

-    - Prompt the user for a single letter guess, reprompting until the user enters a letter that she hasn't guessed yet.
-Make sure that the input is exactly one character long and that it's a letter of the alphabet.
+    - Prompt the user for a single letter guess, re-prompting until the user enters a letter that she hasn't already guessed.
+Make sure that the input is exactly one character long and that it's a letter of the English alphabet.

-    - Partition the words in the dictionary into groups by word family, described above.
+    - Partition the words in the dictionary into groups by "word family," described above.

-    - Find the most common “word family” in the remaining words, remove all words from the word list that aren't in that family, and report the position of the letters (if any) to the user.
+    - Find the most common "word family" in the remaining words, remove all words from the word list that aren't in that family, and report the position of the letters (if any) to the user.
 If the word family doesn't contain any copies of the letter, subtract a remaining guess from the user.

-    - If the player has run out of guesses, pick a random word from the word list and display it as the word that the computer initially “chose.”
+    - If the player has run out of guesses, then they have lost.
+Pick a random word from the word list and display it as the word that the computer initially “chose.”

     - If the player correctly guesses the word, congratulate them.

 - Think about what data structures would be best for tracking word families and the master word list.

     - Tracking the current set of word families makes perfect use of `HashMap`s.
-You could, for instance, use the word family string pattern (say `"_ _ R _ _"`) to be the key, and it hashes to a list (or set) of words that fall into that family (say, `LORDS`, `DARTS`, `FIRST`, and so on).
-Your map should store multiple such entries.
+You could, for instance, use the word family string pattern (say `"_ _ R _ _"`) to be the key, and it hashes to a list of words that fall into that family (say, `LORDS`, `DARTS`, `FIRST`, and so on).
+Your `HashMap` should store multiple such entries (one entry per word family).

     - The master word list also needs to be stored in a data structure for quick access.
 The dictionary file that's given to you is alphabetized, but is that the optimal ordering for what you're trying to accomplish?
 Would it make more sense to order the words in terms of their length?
 What if you alphabetized them *after* you first ordered them by length?